mfebrizio/fr-toolbelt/README.md

 document_numbers = ["2024-02204", "2023-28203", "2023-25797"]
 results, count = get_documents_by_number(document_numbers)
 ```

-These functions also handle date formatting under the hood and functionality for identifying and removing duplicate entries (not a current bug in the API if using the order=oldest or order=newest parameter).

 The `api_requests` module may add support for endpoints other than the documents endpoint at a future point.